Do you know how much sunscreen you need to use to provide the tested level of protection?

 Do you use the recommended quantity of sunscreen?

 Ingrid is a lifelong beauty lover living in Australia who started Fabulous and Fun Life in 2014 to share her love of all things beauty.
 Having previously worked in the health industry she loves effective beauty products that are based on scientific evidence.
-Also being a qualified ergonomist Ingrid is especially interested in researching & testing beauty appliances to write product buying guides to help you find the best beauty appliance to suit your specific needs.
-Ingrid has worked with numerous beauty brands & PR companies.
-To contact Ingrid, visit the contact page.
+Also being a qualified ergonomist Ingrid is especially interested in researching & testing beauty appliances to write product buying guides to help you find the best beauty appliance suited to your specific needs.
+Ingrid was an Influencer Judge in the TVSN Beauty Awards 2021 and has worked with numerous beauty brands & PR companies.
+To contact Ingrid, visit her contact page.
 Ingrid’s best beauty secret is sleeping on a silk pillowcase.